michardy/blog/content/2020-04-04_graalvm_and_rust.md

 And Iron caused Graal to segfault.
 As a side effect of this, I suspect most libraries that perform IO will not run under GraalVM's LLVM executor.

-Alternatively, the execution problems could be coming from the fact that my copy of Rust is using LLVM 9 while Graal is using version 7.
-At some point I will have to try downgrading to Rust 1.29.
+~~Alternatively, the execution problems could be coming from the fact that my copy of Rust is using LLVM 9 while Graal is using version 7.
+At some point I will have to try downgrading to Rust 1.29.~~
+(There are similar issues under 1.29 nightly)